Get Rid of Dents & Dings

 Which dents do not respond well to PDR?

 Unfortunately, PDR cannot be used on dents that are too deep.
 In fact, the deeper the dent, the less likely it is that paintless dent removal will work.
 As a general rule, if the dent has broken the paint surface, PDR cannot be used.
 You may need auto body repair and painting.

 How can I identify damage that will respond to PDR?

 Most people are surprised to learn that the effectiveness of PDR is NOT determined by the size of the dent.
 In fact, some very large dents respond extremely well to the technique.

 Instead, the best way to identify suitable dents is to check that the painted finish on and around the dent has not been broken, cracked or stretched.

-Modern automotive paint is made to be pliant, so most dents on newer vehicles are well-suited to PDR.
+Modern automotive paint is made to be pliant, so most dents on newer vehicles are well-suited to paintless dent repair.
 Even large dents “disappear” completely when skilled technicians use the technique.

 PDR requires special tools to gently push or tap out a dent from the underside of the vehicle panel.
 Generally, over 90 percent of auto body panels can be accessed from the back, and it is from behind the panel that the dent can best be evened out.